Centennial Scholarship Award

 Scholarship Award Recipients

-Vishalkumar Patel - From India, Mr. Patel completed his Bachelor of Pharmacy degree from Rajiv Gandhi University BEA school of Pharmacy in 2006.
+From India, Mr. Vishalkumar Patel completed his Bachelor of Pharmacy degree from Rajiv Gandhi University BEA school of Pharmacy in 2006.
 He then earned his Bachelor of Pharmacy Honors degree from Nirma University School of Pharmacy in 2010.
-Currently he is working as a Pharmacy Graduate Intern, while pursuing his Pharmacy practice license in the United States.
+Currently he is working as a Pharmacy Graduate Intern, while pursuing his Pharmacy practice license in United States.
 His professional interests include academia, research, drug regulation and administration which made him pursue the Master of Science in QA/RA at Temple University in 2011.
 He plans to pursue a career in the pharmaceutical industry.
 In addition, he has a greater goal of improving access to medicines in developing countries, while also becoming involved in providing health care to underserved areas both in the U.S. and overseas.
 He wishes to thank the FDAAA for their scholarship and also wishes to thank his family, friends, and mentors for their continued support and encouragement.

 How to Apply for Scholarship